 - Documentation on what percentage of project energy use will be purchased through a green power purchase agreement.
 Any green power purchase must have a term of no less than five (5) years.
-Provide documentation on the term of the purchase. - Documentation and specifications on what type of renewable or alternative energy will be used, the system size in kilowatts (kW), and a projection of the annual kilowatt hours (kWh) to be offset. - Site Plan showing utility locations and appropriate specifications for locating those utilities underground. - Documentation and specifications for energy storage technology systems, a narrative describing how the system is incorporated into the building design and operations, a Site Plan showing energy storage location with appropriate specifications. - Letter from a licensed LEED Accredited Professional describing which certification level the project has been designed to achieve, a description of the project design, and LEED checklist for appropriate project category. - Statement of Energy Design Intent (SEDI) signed by a licensed professional engineer or architect. - An energy audit of proposed building design and systems for proposed and/or existing conditions, performed by a qualified auditor, which includes recommendations for increased energy efficiency, with a project narrative detailing how recommendations from the energy audit will be incorporated into the project design to the maximum extent practicable.
-Qualified auditors include but are not limited to licensed Professional Engineers, Certified Energy Managers, LEED Accredited Professionals, and Building Performance Institute Analysts. - A project narrative description of chosen features relative to building design, site design, or operations. - When proposing a CHP system, Applicants should provide documentation and design specifications on the type of system. - A description of the green or cool roof should be included in the project narrative, including a description of the type of system to be installed, vegetation cover types, and maintenance requirements.
+Provide documentation on the term of the purchase. - Documentation and specifications on what type of renewable or alternative energy will be used, the system size in kilowatts (kW), and a projection of the annual kilowatt hours (kWh) to be offset. - Site Plan showing utility locations and appropriate specifications for locating those utilities underground. - Documentation and specifications for energy storage technology systems, a narrative describing how the system is incorporated into the building design and operations, a Site Plan showing energy storage location with appropriate specifications. - Letter from a licensed LEED Accredited Professional describing which certification level the project has been designed to achieve, a description of the project design, and LEED checklist for appropriate project category. - Statement of Energy Design Intent (SEDI) signed by a licensed professional engineer or architect. - An energy audit with a project narrative detailing how recommendations from the energy audit will be incorporated into the project design to the maximum extent practicable. - A project narrative description of chosen features relative to building design, site design, or operations. - When proposing a CHP system, Applicants should provide documentation and design specifications on the type of system. - A description of the green roof should be included in the project narrative, including a description of the type of system to be installed, vegetation cover types, and maintenance requirements. - A description of how the building has been designed to meet the Stretch Code.